biolab/orange3/doc/development/source/tutorial-cont.rst

 .. image:: images/samplewidgetontoolbox.png

 Now for the real test.
-We put the File widget on the schema (from Data pane) and load the iris.tab data set.
+We put the File widget on the schema (from Data pane) and load the iris.tab dataset.
 We also put our Data Sampler widget on the scheme and open it (double click on the icon, or right-click and choose Open):